martinduncanson/voy/README.md

 ## Ultra-lightweight Hardware Requirements

-On a single 8-core / 32 GB VPS you can safely serve ≈ 70 k – 135 k concurrent guests, depending on how chatty the front-end is, while keeping p99 API latency < 150 ms.
+On a single 8-core / 32 GB VPS (priced at $252/m from Digital Ocean) you can safely serve ≈ 70 k – 135 k concurrent guests, depending on how chatty the front-end is, while keeping p99 API latency < 150 ms.

 * **Back-of-envelope capacity translation:** We need to map “req/s” → “concurrent guests”.
 For a typical booking widget:
 Live page pings availability every 10 s → 0.1 req/s/user (heavy, DB-hit).